 Common Hunting Breeds

 Hunting for sport is more common these days than hunting for necessity.
 But the human-canine bond remains strong.
 People continue to turn to well-trained hunting breeds when they head out into the field.
 And while these pups enjoy the work and dive head-first into their tasks, they’re also loving family dogs.
-The intelligence necessary to work under sporting conditions make these dogs adaptable to other environments.
+The intelligence necessary to work under sporting conditions makes these dogs adaptable to other environments.
 You WILL need to keep with their intense energy demands, though.
 There’s no such thing as a couch potato hunting dog.
 If you slip on those games in the backyard and regular walks, you’ll find yourself with wanton destruction and unwanted behaviors.

 Hunting Breeds: Flushing Dogs